Vipxpert/WayText/README.md

 Run CopyTool.exe to run shortcuts override.
 CopyToolGui.exe is the app UI

+Right click on blank spces to close the app

 F1 is the hotkey to open the app.
 And no. There isn't any way to customize that.
 It's not a feature... yet.
 You might use AutoHotkey

 To conveniently edit data, click ctrl + space.
 This will switch the spaceㅤbarㅤbehaviourㅤtoㅤtypeㅤthisㅤcharacter,ㅤwhichㅤisㅤusedㅤasㅤtheㅤdefaultㅤdelimiter (or just to prank friends).